 A bioactive terrarium is a self-sustaining, self-maintaining, direct replication of the natural ecological cycle that happens on the rainforest floor.
-The rainforest floor is composed of thousands of different detrivores that break down decaying matter to return nutrients back into the soil.
-Detrivores such as isopods and springtails are the most commonly seen on the rainforest floor.
+The rainforest floor is composed of thousands of different detritivores that break down decaying matter to return nutrients back into the soil.
+Detritivores such as isopods and springtails are the most commonly seen on the rainforest floor.

 Why go bioactive?

 In any terrarium the soil is the most important part of the setup.
 The soil is the backbone for live plants, water drainage, and tank maintenance.
-Many times hobbyists will setup a terrarium and have to break it down months later because of the microbial build up in the soil, as well as the death of plants from using soil that becomes water clogged.
+Many times, hobbyists will setup a terrarium and have to break it down months later because of the microbial build up in the soil, as well as the death of plants from using soil that becomes water clogged.
 Having a proper bioactive setup allows for optimum plant growth, but also allows for tank longevity (10+ years without a soil change) if kept properly.
-The detrivores established in the tank will break down feces and other decaying matter which recycle nutrients back into the soil, thus keeping the substrate fresh and ready for the next generation.
+The detritivores established in the tank will break down feces and other decaying matter which recycle nutrients back into the soil, thus keeping the substrate fresh and ready for the next generation.
 Many small amphibians such as dart frogs relish the springtails and isopods as an additional food source.
-Having these microfeeders established will bring out unique behaviors in your pets such as foraging and hunting, and will thrive in an environment that is a direct replication of the natural ecological cycle they are accustomed to.
+Having these micro feeders established will bring out unique behaviors in your pets such as foraging and hunting and will thrive in an environment that is a direct replication of the natural ecological cycle, they are accustomed to.

 How do I go bioactive with a Terra Firma setup?